MCL Tear Barretts, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in Barretts, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Barretts, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 MCL tear prevention includes proper conditioning, strength training, flexibility routines, and protective sports gear.